dylanaraps/neofetch/README.md

     --birthday_shorthand on/off Shorten the output of birthday --birthday_time on/off      Enable/Disable showing the time in birthday output

-    Text Colors:
+    Text Formatting:
     --colors x x x x x x        Changes the text colors in this order: title, @, underline, subtitle, colon, info

-    Text Formatting:
-    --underline_char char       Character to use when underlineing title --line_wrap on/off          Enable/Disable line wrapping
+    --underline_char char       Character to use when underlining title --line_wrap on/off          Enable/Disable line wrapping
     --bold on/off               Enable/Disable bold text
     --prompt_height num         Set this to your prompt height to fix issues with